 He is married with three grown children and lives in Connecticut.

-The Covid-19 coronavirus pandemic has redefined what "essential" means to shoppers, in terms of products, services and human capital.
-As the business community and culture begin the process of emerging from the pandemic, MorningNewsBeat "Content Guy" Kevin Coupe offers a provocative look at how the retail industry needs to adjust its priorities and procedures, posing questions that will help businesses navigate treacherous waters that remain uncertain: Has a quest for efficiency gotten in the way of customer-centric effectiveness?
+Recent events have redefined what "essential" means to shoppers, in terms of products, services and human capital.
+As the business community and culture look toward the future, MorningNewsBeat "Content Guy" Kevin Coupe offers a provocative look at how the retail industry needs to adjust its priorities and procedures, posing questions that will help businesses navigate treacherous waters that remain uncertain: Has a quest for efficiency gotten in the way of customer-centric effectiveness?
 Has the business correctly balanced values with value?
 How are we incubating and nurturing new ideas and innovations?
-What has the pandemic revealed about our business that we can use to build a better and more strategic model for the future.
+What have recent events revealed about our business that we can use to build a better and more strategic model for the future.
 Coupe's answers to these questions – and the answers he elicits from his audiences in this highly interactive session – will help managers become leaders and businesses become differentiated and positioned for the future.
 (Be prepared to participate!
 This session is not a lecture, but a conversation designed to inspire actionable ideas.)
-Please note: This presentation can be done virtually … but while it may be virtual, there is nothing remote about it.

 Reimagining the Store for the “New Normal”

-The stores of the past and present almost certainly are not up to the task of serving the consumers of the future – a future that has been existentially changed by the Covid-19 coronavirus pandemic.
+The stores of the past and present almost certainly are not up to the task of serving the consumers of the future – a future that has been existentially changed by the recent events.
 Kevin Coupe uses his MorningNewsBeat website – which has been chronicling the retail business for almost two decades – to track the day-to-day developments that have affected business.
 Now, he has crafted an insightful and nuanced shopping list of 12 elements and ideas that can help a retailer see the future more clearly, deal with the present more effectively, and establish innovative and shopper-centric approaches that are rooted in reality and yet dare to challenge traditions and orthodoxies that Coupe believes prevent retailers from differentiating themselves.
 He starts with one basic premise: "There will be nothing normal about the 'new normal.’
 In fact, let’s not even talk about ’normal.'
 Rather, let’s focus on embracing our new reality.”
-Please note: This presentation can be done virtually … but while it may be virtual, there is nothing remote about it.

 The Bigger Picture: Business Lessons from the Movies, TV & Popular Culture